techniq/layerchart/docs/src/routes/docs/guides/layers/+page.md

 ### Svg

-The most common and well rounded layer type.
+`Svg` is the the most common and well rounded layer type.

 While it can struggle with large data sets and complex geojson due to the overhead of DOM elements, Svg layers should typically be the first considered due to it's robust graphical capabilities, interactivity, and styling support.